-Pro-tip: All stainless steel refrigerator doors have a “grain” that runs through it.
 Make sure you ALWAYS wipe in the direction of the grain!
-You reduce the likelihood of scratching and marks showing (try not to use highly abrasive sponges and rags).
+You will reduce the likelihood of scratching and marks showing (try not to use highly abrasive sponges and rags).

 Stage 2: WD-40 Spray

-If for some reason you have rugs or carpet underneath your fridge, remove or cover them; you want to protect the floor from drips!
+If you have rugs or carpet underneath your fridge, remove or cover them; you want to protect the floor from drips!

 WD-40 drips are TOUGH to get out of fabrics….ask me how I know. 😉